Akinwalee/Akinwalee/README.md

 <h2 align="center"> My Toolbox <img src="https://raw.githubusercontent.com/MarieLynneBlock/MarieLynneBlock/master/gifs/toolkit.gif" width="40" align="middle"/> </h2>

 For me, **programming is the skill**; languages and frameworks are only tools.
-Here some of the tools I've reached for when the job demands it:
+Here are some of the tools I've reached for when the job demands it:

 <table align="center">
   <tr>